kmagiera/babel-watch/README.md

 `babel-watch` was made to be compatible with `babel-node` and `nodemon` options.
 Not all of them are supported yet, here is a short list of supported command line options:

 ```
-    -d, --debug [port]             Start debugger on port
+    -d, --debug [port]             Set debugger port
     -B, --debug-brk                Enable debug break mode
-    -I, --inspect                  Enable inspect mode
+    -I, --inspect [address]        Enable inspect mode
     -X, --inspect-brk [address]    Enable inspect break mode
-    -o, --only [globs]             Matching files will be transpiled
+    -o, --only [globs]             Matching files will *only* be transpiled (default: null)
-    -i, --ignore [globs]           Matching files will not be transpiled
+    -i, --ignore [globs]           Matching files will not be transpiled.
+Default value is "node_modules".
+If you specify this option and still want to exclude modules, be sure to add it to the list.
+                                   (default: ["node_modules"])
-    -e, --extensions [extensions]  List of extensions to hook into [.es6,.js,.es,.jsx]
+    -e, --extensions [extensions]  List of extensions to hook into (default: [".js",".jsx",".es6",".es",".mjs"])
-    -p, --plugins [string]
-    -b, --presets [string]
     -w, --watch [dir]              Watch directory "dir" or files.
-Use once for each directory or file to watch
+Use once for each directory or file to watch (default: [])
     -x, --exclude [dir]            Exclude matching directory/files from watcher.
-Use once for each directory or file.
+Use once for each directory or file (default: [])
     -L, --use-polling              In some filesystems watch events may not work correcly.
-This option enables "polling" which should mitigate this type of issues
+This option enables "polling" which should mitigate this type of issue
     -D, --disable-autowatch        Don't automatically start watching changes in files "required" by the program
-    -H, --disable-ex-handler       Disable source-map-enhanced uncaught exception handler. (you may want to use this option in case your app registers a custom uncaught exception handler)
+    -H, --disable-ex-handler       Disable source-map-enhanced uncaught exception handler.
+You may want to use this option in case your app registers a custom uncaught exception handler
-    -m, --message [string]         Set custom message displayed on restart (default is ">>> RESTARTING <<<")
+    -m, --message [string]         Set custom message displayed on restart (default: ">>> RESTARTING <<<")
+    --clear-console                If set, will clear console on each restart.
+Restart message will not be shown
+    -V, --version                  output the version number
+    -h, --help                     display help for command
 ```

 While the `babel-watch` process is running you may type "rs" and hit return in the terminal to force reload the app.